Perspective | Southwest Soda Pop Shop: How a side business became the main attraction

 “We went through the roof,” Brittany said.
 “We were so ecstatic.”

 The business has settled into a rhythm.
-Open noon to 7 p.m., it does its strongest sales Thursdays through Sundays, and can pull in about $1,500 on a good day.
-It set a personal best on July 4, 2019, grossing $3,500 on 388 transactions.
+Open noon to 7 p.m., it does its strongest sales Thursdays through Sundays and can pull in about $1,500 on a good day.
+It set a personal best July 4, 2019, grossing $3,500 on 388 transactions.

 The most popular item is the cake explosion, a $9 heart-stopper that incudes a single layer of chocolate chip cookies, two layers of ice cream, cake and such toppings as sprinkles, brownies or walnuts.

-“We keep trying new things, some work, some don’t,” Brittany said.
+“We keep trying new things; some work, some don’t,” Brittany said.

 The pumpkin ice cream was a dud.
 The funnel cake fries, at $7.25, a big seller.
 The $4 hot dogs — which were added later — are also popular.

 Business was brisk on a recent weekday.
-Southwest Soda Pop Shop lost about $4,000 last year, but the team is optimistic their numbers will improve in 2020.
+Southwest Soda Pop Shop lost about $4,000 last year, but the team is optimistic its numbers will improve in 2020.

 Darryl Jones said he helps out around the edges, but the Southwest Soda Pop Shop is his daughters’ responsibility.